American Ambulance Great Britain: Personnel

 The ambulance staff were British women aged between 18 and 45 and numbered around 400, some of whom were seconded from the Mechanised Transport Corps (for Women) and the Women's Transport Services (FANY).
 Members of the AAGB wore the tunic and skirt uniform as worn by those in the FANY but with crossed British and American flags on the sleeve.
 All training was undertaken in Leeds.

-During the course of the war, three members of the organisation were killed on active service:
+During the course of the war, at least two members of the organisation were killed on active service: